 The delivery of that paper immediately stopped—until I installed my new mailbox!

-So far, I’ve canceled about 10 of them, with more still to do.
+I’ve canceled about ten of them, with more still to do.
 Some have been easy to cancel, be it a call center or via the Internet.
-Others are a bit more challenging, but gladly I do so as my part to help the environment.Whenever they include a prepaid envelope, I take their offer, write ‘not interested; please remove me from your mailing list’.
+Others were a bit more challenging but glad I did so as my part to help the environment.Whenever they include a prepaid envelope, I take their offer, write ‘not interested; please remove me from your mailing list’.
 Click To Tweet